 The Pollner professor also delivers a public lecture or a professional workshop on a journalism issue in a presentation that attracts an audience from the campus, the community and the region.

-Recent Pollner professors have included Hank Stuever, television critic at the Washington Post; Karen Coates, a freelance journalist who covers Southeast Asia; and Pulitzer Prize-winning reporters Eli Saslow, a national reporter for the Washington Post, Tamara Jones, John Woestendiek and Maurice Possley.
+Recent Pollner professors have included former New York Times reporter William Glaberson; Hank Stuever, television critic at the Washington Post; design expert Ron Reason; Chris Jones, a two-time National Magazine Award recipient at Esquire, and Pulitzer Prize-winning reporters Eli Saslow, Tamara Jones, John Woestendiek and Maurice Possley.

-The stipend is $40,000.
+The stipend is $40,000

-PLEASE APPLY ELECTRONICALLY.
+PLEASE APPLY ELECTRONICALLY

-For more information and a list of all previous Pollner professors, please click here..
+For more information and a list of all previous Pollner professors, please click here.